 1. World Vision will work with faith actors, civil society and youth to establish and support platforms for dialogue, conflict prevention, humanitarian response and social cohesion, as well as to promote ‘constituencies of peace and non-violence’.

-Core Responsibility Two: Uphold the norms that safeguard that safeguard humanity
+Core Responsibility Two: Uphold the norms that safeguard humanity

 2. World Vision will continue to advocate for accountability and unequivocal respect of International Humanitarian Law and International Human Rights Law, particularly the UN Convention on the Rights of the Child and its Optional Protocols and UN Security Resolutions on children and armed conflict, in crisis settings.